-Eligible entities Enterprises (according to Annex 1 of the Regulation) Descent and a second secon Research organizations (according to Article 2 paragraph 83 of the Regulation) TACR excludes the disbursement of individual aid to an enterprise: against which, following the decision of the European Commission under which the funding received from a provider from the Czech Republic was declared as illegal and incompatible with the internal market, a recovery order has been issued which is unpaid, meeting the definition of an "enterprise in difficulties (only in Czech)" referred to in Article 2(18) of the Regulation7, which has not met the obligation to publish the financial statements for the years 2017, 2018, 2019 in the relevant register - the so-called "Veřejný rejstřík".
+Eligible entities Enterprises (according to Annex 1 of the Regulation) Research organizations (according to Article 2 paragraph 83 of the Regulation) TACR excludes the disbursement of individual aid to an enterprise: against which, following the decision of the European Commission under which the funding received from a provider from the Czech Republic was declared as illegal and incompatible with the internal market, a recovery order has been issued which is unpaid, meeting the definition of an "enterprise in difficulties (only in Czech)" referred to in Article 2(18) of the Regulation, which has not met the obligation to publish the financial statements for the years 2017, 2018, 2019 in the relevant register - the so-called "Veřejný rejstřík".
 Eligible topics All Eligible type of research and TRL Applied research (i.e. industrial research / experimental development).
-For definitions of applied research see the Framework and the Regulation.
-TRL 3-9 Additional eligibility criteria Czech applicants are requested to submit: - Sworn statement of the applicant; TACR Application Form Excel file; if the applicant plans to achieve the "NmetS" type of result, "Confirmation of the Certification authority for NmetS results" ne to be attached; if the applicant plans to achieve the "Patent" type of result, paten search must be substantiated.
-All documents proving the eligibility of the Czech partner stated above a available on TACR's website and shall be submitted via the TACR data be (TACR data box ID: afth9xp) within the same deadline as a project preproposals.
-Please fill in the subject line as: "Horizon2020 - ERA-MIN 3 Call 2021 - prokázání způsobilosti - project acronym ".
-TA CR will check following eligibility criteria at the national level: the project meets the definition of applied research the aim of the project is relevant to the overall aim of the EPSILON programme the research results correspond to the national rules (see below) a are applicable / exploitable (the project proposal has to include a clear description of the exploitation plan and results) the industrial research and experimental development share corresponds to the activities of the Czech partner as described in the project proposal the applicants are eligible the costs are eligible the requested funding meets the national regulations for aid intensity (see below) the applicants have published the financial statements for the requested years 2017, 2018, 2019 Czech applicants will be financed from the "EPSILON" Programme - subprogramme 2: "Energetika a materiály."
-Relevance to the programme/subprogramme objectives is examined as a part of the eligibility check.
-Supported results Projects that achieve at least one of the following types of results can be supported in this Call.
-The type of the result has to be clearly described in the project proposal: P - patent; G - technically realized results - prototype, functional sample; Z - pilot plant, proven technology; R - software; F - results with legal protection - utility model, industrial design; N - Certified methodologies and practices, treatment, conservation methods, procedures and specialized maps with professional expert content; O - Miscellaneous Results not to be recognized as a single result of a given project, but only in combination with at least one other result listed in the list of result types above: H - results reflected in non-legislative directives and regulations binding within the competence of the respective provider and results reflected in the approved strategic and conceptual documents of the state or public administration.
-Czech candidates are obliged to sign an agreement with their foreign partners (i.e. Consortium Agreement), which will define the modalities of cooperation on the project and the distribution of intellectual property rights.
-Please note that following the national legislation, Czech applicants must start within 120 days from the funding decision being communicated by the Call Management (60-day period to make a contract + 60-day period to start the project).
+For definitions of applied research see the Framework and the Regulation .
+TRL 3-9 Additional eligibility criteria Czech applicants are requested to submit: - Sworn statement of the applicant; - TACR Application Form Excel file; - if the applicant plans to achieve the "NmetS" type of result, the "Confirmation of the Certification authority for NmetS results" needs to be attached; - if the applicant plans to achieve the "Patent" type of result, patent search must be substantiated.
+All documents proving the eligibility of the Czech partner stated above are available on TACR's website and shall be submitted via the TACR data box (TACR data box ID: afth9xp) within the same deadline as a project preproposals.
+Please fill in the subject line as: "Horizon2020 - ERA-MIN 3 Call 2021 - prokázání způsobilosti - project acronym".
+TA CR will check following eligibility criteria at the national level: • the project meets the definition of applied research • the aim of the project is relevant to the overall aim of the EPSILON programme • the research results correspond to the national rules (see below) and clear description of the exploitation plan and results)

-7 Commission Regulation (EU) No 651/2014 of 17th June 2014 (as amended - Commission Regulation 2017/1084) declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty - Official Journal of the European Union L 187, 26th June 2014 (hereinafter "the Regulation").
+&lt;sup>7 Commission Regulation (EU) No 651/2014 of 17th June 2014 (as amended - Commission Regulation 2017/1084) declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty - Official Journal of the European Union L 187, 26th June 2014 (hereinafter "the Regulation").